-This is the Data & Search team's second set of fortnight notes.
+The Data & Search team is back with their tenth set of fortnight notes.
 The idea is to keep an ongoing, public record of what we're doing.
-We'll iterate the notes with a view to making them better over time.
+We'll iterate the notes with a view to making them better over time …